RF Attenuators Includes:

 Bridged T attenuator

-The bridged T attenuator can be used in a number of scenarios for which it provides some distinct advantages.
+The bridged T attenuator can be used in a number of RF design scenarios for which it provides some distinct advantages.

-The bridged T attenuator can be thought of as a modified Pi attenuator. , There is one resistor in line and two, one at either end that connect to a common junction point that passes signal to earth via a four resistor.
+The bridged T attenuator can be thought of as a modified Pi attenuator.
+There is one resistor in line and two, one at either end that connect to a common junction point that passes signal to earth via a fourth resistor.

 A further advantage is that as the bridged T attenuator pad has a tendency to match itself to the characteristic impedance Zo.
 At high attenuation levels R5 is at a high resistance and R6 is low.
 Accordingly the predominant resistor values at those labelled R which is equal to the characteristic impedance.